daniel-van-houten/vscode-dotnet-flow-tools/README.md

 - **.NET Solution**: Your project must contain a `.sln` solution file
 - **AI Provider**: Either built-in VSCode language models or AWS Bedrock access

+### Multi-solution Workspaces
+- The extension scopes analysis to the workspace folder that contains your active file.
+- It resolves the correct solution by:
+  1) Finding the nearest project file (.csproj/.fsproj) for the active file, then
+  2) Matching that project to solution(s) within the same workspace folder.
+- If multiple solutions match (or no clear match is found), you’ll be prompted to select one.
+You can choose to remember your selection for that workspace folder.
+- Optional: Set `dotnetFlow.defaultSolution` (per workspace folder) to prefer a specific solution when multiple `.sln` files exist.
+- Generated documentation is saved under the matching workspace folder (e.g., `.flowdocs/`).

 ## Getting Started

 ### 1. Install the Extension